mvsoom/thesis/writing/thesis/chapter/gfm/main.typ

 Closed phase, open phase, return phase.
 Some count return as open, some as closed phase as reflected in OQ computations @Doval2006.

 Mainly computationably cumbersome due to non-analytical tractablilty: requires solving a bisection routine for each numerical sample.
 Brittle.
-Research into more stable routines @Gobl2017.
+Research into more stable routines @Gobl2017. @chapter:jaxlf

 We also built a jax-compatible library which can differentiate through this, and which can simulate realistic changes in amplitude (shimmer), fundamental frequency (jitter), open quotient and others.
 Differentiable and batchable.
 Very fast because bisection routines in machine code.